-It's simple; sign up for the Service Experts Email Club.
+D&K Home Services by Enercare offers a simple solution; sign up for the Service Experts Email Club.
 This is a great to receive discounts on service, tips and other helpful information directly to your email.
-In addition, your email subscription preferences let’s you set a reminder to change your Belleville area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+In addition, your email subscription preferences let’s you set a reminder to change your Belleville area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most of you know how to replace the air filter in their equipment, but some residences have another filter in the return ductwork.
+Most of you know how to replace the air filter in their equipment, but some residences have an additional filter in the return ductwork.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your unit is designed to handle a maximum amount of pressure in your house, and the more filters you have the harder the blower motor works, which can reduce the lifespan of your system if it isn't designed for it.
-Learning whether you have a return filter and replacing it is easy:
+Your system is designed to handle a certain amount of pressure in your house, and the more filters you have the more the blower motor works, which can shorten the lifespan of your system if it isn't designed for it.
+Discovering whether you have a return filter and replacing it is easy:

 - Go to your return air vents.